-In fact, it is Portuguese architecture in its purest and most unique form, ranging from religious architecture, of which the best example is the grand Jerónimos Monastery (indicated on the map below) in Lisbon, to military monuments evident in the Tower of Belém with its civil ornamentation.
+In fact, it is Portuguese architecture in its purest and most unique form, ranging from religious architecture, of which the best example is the grand Jerónimos Monastery (indicated on the Google map below) in Lisbon, to military monuments evident in the Tower of Belém with its civil ornamentation.

 Furthermore, the Manueline style of decoration (known as Manuelino in Portugal) is well portrayed in the mysterious astrological visions of the famous window of the Convent of Christ in Tomar, central Portugal, a bastion of the Templars in days gone by, as well as in the doorway of Ponta Delgada Cathedral on São Miguel island in the Azores.